-- A Japanese-style tatami room with access to a separate toilet and shower room can sleep 2 more guests
+- Access to a separate toilet and shower

 - Extra person can be accommodated at an additional cost

 Located on Japan’s northern island of Hokkaido and overlooking the active volcano of Mount Yotei – a smaller version of Mount Fuji – Hirafu, one of Niseko’s four separate but interconnected ski resorts, is blessed with some of the driest, lightest and most abundant snow on Earth.

 Despite an average yearly snowfall of 15 metres, Hirafu also enjoys comfortable summers.
 Its untamed volcanic landscape, excellent hiking trails and increasing reputation as a wellness haven, make it a popular destination for outdoor enthusiasts all year-round.